 Growing up in the south of Iran, I would witness the vast fields of wheat every spring and the harvesting of crops months later.
 I wish my New York-born and raised children could experience and witness the process of ground cultivation by hard-working farmers, and observe the blossoming wheat sprouts and the harvesting and all the work and effort that goes into it all.
 That has been an amazing childhood memory that has helped keep me connected with nature ever since and makes me appreciate what the earth generously offers us each season and in every corner of the world.

-This is my first post in 2010.
 Haleem is a dish that is usually made with the intention of serving more than one or two people.
 After putting time, effort, and some love into making this porridge you will want to have your family and friends to join you in enjoying this creamy, nutritious and satisfying meal.
 In Iran, they send out haleem bowls to the neighbors.
 I remember my mother spooning some haleem into my bowl and talking about how at the time of creation the wheat grain was cut in half to symbolize the equality of humankind and the sharing of food for generations to come.
-Cultivation of wheat dates back thousands of years ago and has been one of the staples in Iranian cuisine.
-Now, thousands of years later, I end this post with a well known poem by Saadi/Sa'di Shirazi, Iran's very famous poet:
+The cultivation of wheat dates back thousands of years ago and has been one of the staples in Iranian cuisine.
+Now, thousands of years later, I end this post with a well-known poem by Saadi/Sa'di Shirazi, Iran's very famous poet:

 The children of Adam are limbs from one body